-SROs will not become involved in administrative (school-related) searches unless asked by an administrator to assist based on the SRO's training and experience.
-At no time shall SROs request that an administrative search be conducted for law enforcement purposes or have the administrator act as his or her agent.
+SROs shall not become involved in administrative (school related) searches and at no time shall SROs request that an administrative search be conducted for law enforcement purposes or have the administrator act as his or her agent.

 Arrests

 Whenever practical, arrests of a student or staff member should be accomplished outside of school hours in order to not disrupt the educational process or school setting.
 Arrests that must occur during school hours or on school grounds should be coordinated through the school administrator to minimize potential disruption.
 When circumstances do not allow for prior coordination through the school administrator, arrests will be reported to the school administrator as soon as possible.
 In addition to any required notification of parents and legal guardians by the SRO taking a student into custody, school administrators or their designees are also responsible for an additional notification to parents and legal guardians upon a school-based arrest of their child.